7 Aspects Of Effective Innovation Leadership

 A truly innovative organization is one that can constantly improve the way its products and services are delivered, whether that means incorporating new technologies or using more flexible production methods.
 However, innovation leadership can be something of a daunting task.

-Thankfully, by breaking it down into key characteristics, the journey ahead instantly feels far more manageable.
-Here are seven key features that will ensure effective innovation leadership and winning results for any agile company that fully commits to it.
+Here are seven key features that will ensure effective innovation leadership and results for any agile company that fully commits to company-wide innovation practices.

 1. Company-wide buy-ins

-Innovation is often relegated to a few select departments and individuals, who then struggle to get the rest of the organization to buy-in.
-However, innovators can inspire each other, which is what makes it so important to get company-wide buy-in.
+Innovation is often relegated to a few select departments and individuals, who then struggle to get the rest of the organization's buy-in.
+However, innovators can inspire each other, which is why it is key to get company-wide buy-in from the start.
 A culture of openness and trust is fundamental to encouraging innovative thinking, as well as ensuring everyone feels invested in the process.

-Implenia highlighted how this can lead to phenomenal results.
-Using KICKBOX by rready, Implenia engaged their top management and reached out to all their employees regardless of their role, offering them necessary coaching and support.
-In their first year, they had as many as 30 ideas from participating intrapreneurs.
+At Swiss construction company, Implenia, company-wide buy-in in their innovation program has lead to phenomenal results.
+Using KICKBOX Intrapreneurship, Implenia engaged their top management, and as a result managed to engage their entire workforce as well. regardless of their role and position, to take part in the innovation program.
+In their first year, they had as many as 30 ideas submitted from participating intrapreneurs.

 2. Active collaboration

-It’s one thing to acquire a company-wide buy-in but innovation leadership should also focus on encouraging teamwork.
+It’s one thing to acquire a company-wide buy-in but as part of innovation leadership there should also be a focus on encouraging teamwork.
 In fact, 40% of employees globally complain about a lack of communication and collaboration in their workplace.

 3. Tolerating risk

-If people fear failure – or the reaction to one of their bad ideas – they are likely to stop offering ideas.
+If people fear failure – or the rejection of one of their ideas – they are likely to not submit any ideas at all.
 Yet, research shows that approximately 95% of new product innovations fail.
-Therefore, creating psychological safety is vital when creating a work environment in which innovation can thrive.
+Therefore, it is vital as an innovation leader to create a culture of psychological safety, where innovation can thrive and setbacks are normalized.

 4. Promoting curiosity